win-acme/win-acme.github.io/reference/settings.md

 If you increase the days, please note that you will have less time to fix any issues if the certificate doesn't renew correctly.

+### `RenewalDaysRange`
+Default: `0`

+To spread service load, program run time and/or to minimize downtime, those managing a large amount of renewals may want to spread them out of the course of multiple days/weeks.
+The number of days specified here will be substracted from `RenewalDays` to create a range in which the renewal will e processed.
+E.g. if `RenewalDays` is 55 and `RenewalDaysRange` is 10, the renewal will be processed between 45 and 55 days after issuing.

+If you use an order plugin to split your renewal into multiple orders, orders may run on different days.

 ### `RenewalMinimumValidDays `
 Default: `null` (which is interpreted as 7 days)